tomqwilliamson/BAAP/public/readme.md

-# Public Assets for Application Assessment Software
+# Public Assets for Application Design Lab Software

 This folder contains static assets and configuration files that are served directly by the web server.